MoreenRach/WWW_HTTP/README.md

 To get started with the Vue framework we recommend the Vue [documentation](https://vuejs.org/v2/guide/) and this [short (5 minutes long) video](https://player.vimeo.com/video/247494684).

 ### Development setup
 To use the Vue framework you need to have [node installed](https://nodejs.org/en/download/).
 We recommend the LTS version.

-As our package manager we are using [yarn](https://yarnpkg.com/).
-This software you can [install here](https://yarnpkg.com/lang/en/docs/install/).
+Please choose to install `npm` with it.

 After installing all these packages, you can `cd` into the root directory of the Vue app ([vue](vue)).
 Then execute